jarokaz/mlops-labs/examples/mlops-env-on-gcp/README.md

 # Setting up a reference MLOps environment

-This folder contains the hands-on labs that guide you through the process of setting up a GCP based MLOps environment as depicted on the below diagram.
+This folder contains instructions that guide you through the process of setting up a GCP based MLOps environment as depicted on the below diagram.

 ![Reference topolgy](/images/mlops-env.png)